zpaq/zpaq/readme.txt

 The latest version of this package can be found at http://mattmahoney.net/dc/

-The ZPAQ specification has two parts. zpaq1.pdf describes the format.
+The ZPAQ specification has two parts. zpaq.pdf describes the format.
-The program unzpaq is the reference decoder. unzpaq does not use the library API because it was written earlier in conjunction with the document.
+The program unzpaq is the reference decoder. unzpaq.cpp does not use the library API because it was written earlier in conjunction with the document.
 The specification only defines the decompression procedure.
 The implementation of the compressor is up to the user.